 The most flavorful dinner you can make tonight, this Slow Cooker Pulled Pork Chile Verde is a family favorite.
 It’s mild enough for the whole family to enjoy.
 Place it in a warm tortilla with all your favorite toppings and enjoy.

 Seriously folks what is with all the bad weather in the U.S.?
-When I’m tooling around on Facebook I feel like I’ve been living everyone’s bad weather, including my own.
+I’m tooling around on Facebook and I feel like I’ve been living everyone’s bad weather, including my own.
 So much snow everywhere.
 Let’s hope Spring comes a little early this year.

 Slow Cooker Pulled Pork Chile Verde